jslegers/custom-gravatar/README.md

 Gravatar app
 ===============

-This is a simple app written in PHP and JS to demonstrate and improve Gravatar's features
+This is a simple app written in PHP and JS to demonstrate and improve Gravatar's features.

+The app is responsive in all modern browsers.
+It falls back to a desktop layout in IE6-8.

 ##Demo